Magnitude-Surveys/gpg/content/seismic/seismic_refraction_dipping_layers.md

 Earth layers can often be approximated as planar, but they are rarely horizontal.
 The next level of complication is to assume that the layers have some dip associated with them.
-Consider a single interface which is dipping at an angle *θ* with respect to the horizontal.
+Consider a single interface which is dipping at an angle $`\theta`$ with respect to the horizontal.
 The critical angle is still defined by the angle that an incoming wave must make with respect to the **normal** of the refractor.
 This is shown by the diagram below.

 <figure class="align-center">
 <img src="./images/dip_layer_S_R_schematic1.gif"